dlsucomet/dlsucomet.github.io/about.md

 The Center for Complexity and Emerging Technologies (COMET) is an interdisciplinary research laboratory under the Advanced Research Institute for Informatics, Computing, and Networking (AdRIC) at De La Salle University.
 Our mission is to enhance our understanding of <span class="about-highlight">emergent phenomena in real-life systems (i.e. cities, mobility), sociotechnical systems (i.e. social networking sites, Wikipedia), and human-computer interactions</span> through the development of <span class="about-highlight">computational models</span> which are then used in the design of <span class="about-highlight">interactive tools, information systems, and interaction techniques</span>.
 We study the underlying dynamics and factors affecting behavior as humans interact with physical and digital information, services, and systems.

+## Research and Impact Areas

 Our research lies at the intersection of Complex Systems, Human-Computer Interaction (HCI), Computer-Supported Cooperative Work (CSCW), Machine Learning, and Computing and Information Science.

-## Research Questions and Impact Areas
+Despite the diversity in disciplines, we all strive to collaboratively work on research projects for the following themes.

 ### Cities, Crowds & Mobility
 - How might we increase our understanding of the complex human-system interactions within cities and their externalities?